UK leadership contenders expected to launch bids to unseat prime minister after days of maneuvering

 Rayner told the Guardian newspaper that Starmer should “reflect on” his position, adding that she was ready to “play my part” in any leadership election if Streeting were to trigger a contest.

-Pressure for Starmer to step aside or face a leadership challenge has intensified since the Labour Party suffered disastrous losses in local and regional elections last week, underscoring concerns that voters are frustrated with the slow pace of change under the current government.
+Pressure for Starmer to step aside has intensified since Labour suffered disastrous losses in local and regional elections last week, underscoring voter frustration with a government that has failed to deliver on pledges to boost economic growth and improve living standards for working people.

+Labour “just had a severe beating off the electorate” and everyone in the party recognizes things have to change, Rayner told ITV News, without directly addressing calls for Starmer to resign.

+“Some people are saying that, but what I'm saying is the delivery of what we promised the electorate is the most important thing that we need to be concentrating on at the moment.
+I'm not getting into hypotheticals about leadership at the moment.”

 Starmer has vowed to remain in office, warning lawmakers that any leadership contest would plunge the government into “chaos” at a time it should be focused on issues like the cost of living crisis and war in the Middle East.